George Gershwin

-Biography
+Life and career

 Ancestors

 Gershwin's parents were both Jewish immigrants from the Russian Empire.
-His paternal grandfather, Jakov Gershovitz, was born in Odessa, Russian Empire (now Ukraine), and had served for 25 years as a mechanic for the Imperial Russian Army to earn the right of free travel and residence as a Jew, finally retiring near Saint Petersburg, Russia.
+His paternal grandfather, Jakov Gershovitz, was born in Odessa, then part of the Russian Empire, and had served for 25 years as a mechanic for the Imperial Russian Army to earn the right of free travel and residence as a Jew, finally retiring near Saint Petersburg, Russia.
 Jakov's teenage son, Moishe, George Gershwin's father, worked as a leather cutter for women's shoes.
-George's mother, Roza Bruskina, was born in Saint Petersburg, Russia.
+George's mother, Roza Bruskina, was born in Saint Petersburg.

 Moishe met Roza in Vilna, Russian Empire (now Vilnius, Lithuania), where her father worked as a furrier.
 She and her family moved to New York because of increasing anti-Jewish sentiment in Russia, changing her first name to Rose.
 Moishe, faced with compulsory military service if he remained in Russia, moved to America as soon as he could afford to (arrived on August 14, 1890).
 Once in New York, he changed his first name to Morris.
 Gershovitz lived with a maternal uncle in Brooklyn, working as a foreman in a women's shoe factory.
 He married Rose on July 21, 1895, and Gershovitz soon Anglicized his name to Gershwine.
 Their first child, Ira Gershwin, was born on December 6, 1896, after which the family moved into a second-floor apartment at 242 Snediker Avenue in the East New York neighborhood of Brooklyn.